Jolson Sings Again: Release

-The film's world premiere was held at New York's Loew's State Theatre on August 17, 1949, and it was afforded a lavish Hollywood premiere on October 19, 1949, at the Hollywood Pantages Theatre, with Jolson and many top film stars in attendance.
+The world premiere of Jolson Sings Again was held at New York's Loew's State Theatre on August 17, 1949, and it was afforded a lavish Hollywood premiere on October 19, 1949, at the Hollywood Pantages Theatre, with Jolson and many top film stars in attendance.

 Al Jolson assumed an active role in promoting Jolson Sings Again, embarking on a whirlwind tour of personal appearances.
 He appeared at six Loews theaters in New York during a single evening, singing three songs at each house.
 He also toured New York radio stations, where he was interviewed by disc jockeys.
-The film was enormously successful at the box office, breaking sales records on Broadway.
+The film was enormously successful in the New York area, breaking sales records on Broadway.

-Several industry associations of theater owners strenuously objected to Columbia's demand for as much as 60% of each theater's admissions for the film and accused Columbia of demanding increased admission prices, a practice that they alleged to be illegal.
+Columbia sensed that Jolson Sings Again would be a gold mine, and demanded as much as 60% of each theater's admissions for the film.
+Several industry associations of theater owners strenuously objected, and accused Columbia of price gouging, contending that the practice was illegal.
 Columbia denied having requested a raise in ticket prices and challenged the theater owners to present evidence to the contrary.
 The theater owners took their case to the Department of Justice, but assistant attorney general Herbert A. Bergson responded: "When a distributor asks terms, he is putting a value on his own product.
 I cannot see anything illegal in that.
 The exhibitor does not have to take the picture.
 If the distributor wants to price himself out of the market, that is his worry, not ours."

 Reception

+The film was a huge box office success, earning more than $5 million in North America.
+Al Jolson himself conceded that Larry Parks had done a superlative job: "When studio executives first showed Al Jolson rushes of the 'Sonny Boy' number, Jolson, obviously stirred, said later, 'Ten seconds after the song started, I forgot I'd made that soundtrack, because Larry was giving that song from his heart!'"